mthiebaux/JSNtemplate/README.md

 ### *Session*

-Building on *WebSock* client exchange with ping pong message protocol.
+Building on *WebSock* message exchange with client-to-client ping pong message protocol.
 Consideration for persistent client sessions using stored account state (see *Storage* app), to traverse auto-reconnect events.

 ## Installation